alexflorea2/mailerlite/readme.md

 - More tests are needed
 - Implement in full the key-set paging for subscribers
 - Add Interfaces to all entities used
+- Currently, Model entities are not created via DI

 - in Ui > Subscribers List, after scrolling more than 500 items, when scrolling back up, the items pulled are not in correct order - due to only including the last id as cursor.

+Although not all was covered, I have tried to show examples of as many items as I could, considering the time constraint and the MVP status of the project.